Ammonia: Gaseous ammonia

 Sulfur sticks are burnt to detect small leaks in industrial ammonia refrigeration systems.
 Larger quantities can be detected by warming the salts with a caustic alkali or with quicklime, when the characteristic smell of ammonia will be at once apparent.
-Ammonia is an irritant and irritation increases with concentration; the permissible exposure limit is 25 ppm, and lethal above 500 ppm.
+Ammonia is an irritant and irritation increases with concentration; the permissible exposure limit is 25 ppm, and lethal above 500 ppm by volume.
 Higher concentrations are hardly detected by conventional detectors, the type of detector is chosen according to the sensitivity required (e.g. semiconductor, catalytic, electrochemical).
 Holographic sensors have been proposed for detecting concentrations up to 12.5% in volume.

+In a laboratorial setting, gaseous ammonia can be detected by using concentrated hydrochloric acid or gaseous hydrogen chloride.
+A dense white fume (which is ammonium chloride vapor) arises from the reaction between ammonia and HCl(g).

-Ammoniacal nitrogen (NH3-N)
+Ammoniacal nitrogen (NH3–N)

-Ammoniacal nitrogen (NH3-N) is a measure commonly used for testing the quantity of ammonium ions, derived naturally from ammonia, and returned to ammonia via organic processes, in water or waste liquids.
+Ammoniacal nitrogen (NH3–N) is a measure commonly used for testing the quantity of ammonium ions, derived naturally from ammonia, and returned to ammonia via organic processes, in water or waste liquids.
 It is a measure used mainly for quantifying values in waste treatment and water purification systems, as well as a measure of the health of natural and man-made water reserves.
 It is measured in units of mg/L (milligram per litre).